logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-  * process coins (TODO: put new coins into new_coin table) ... (done) (... but now I need to pick them on on the other side)
-  * report top 10 coins (TODO: pick up new coins from data-store)

 * represent coins-as-graph

 * complete candlestick computations
   * Three Black Crows
-  * Three Line Strike, done
   * Abandoned Baby
-  * Two Black Gapping, done
   * Evening Star

 * create a spot-check that runs the numbers on any arbitrary yahoo-symbol